Chamber Concerto 2017

 “The most substantial piece on the program was Adams’ hypnotic new Chamber Concerto, with violinist Karen Gomyo as its terrific champion.
 Likely to get additional performances soon, the concerto is a big-hearted essay of 30 minutes that begins with the violin singing pretty much alone.
 Gradually, other instruments chime in as if individually compelled to respond, with flexible lines that seem endlessly varied and natural.

 No problem hearing the soloist, thanks to this blend.
-There was a lot going on, but also a clear arc shaping each of the five movements and a profound sense of coming full circle, with Gromyo commanding in the solo spot and Salonen keeping the momentum in elastic flux all the way to the end.”
+There was a lot going on, but also a clear arc shaping each of the five movements and a profound sense of coming full circle, with Gomyo commanding in the solo spot and Salonen keeping the momentum in elastic flux all the way to the end.”

 Classical Voice America ↗